 The nearest airport is Jamnagar which is about 137 km from temple.
 One can take a taxi or a bus from there to the temple.

 Dwarka is a station on the Ahmedabad-Okha broad gauge railway line, with trains connecting it to all the major cities .
-The railway station is about 18 km from temple.
+The railhead is around 18 km from temple.
 Devotees can hire a taxi to the temple or take a bus.

-Dwarka is on the state highway from Jamnagar to Dwarka.
+Dwarka city is situated near the state highway from Jamnagar to Dwarka.
 Direct buses available from Jamnagar and Ahmedabad.

 Where To Stay